Flee-Time/F_Light/README.md

 To see the prototype PCB go to **[this](https://github.com/Flee-Time/F_Light_PCB)** repo.

+To see my workflow go to **[this](https://trello.com/b/z0zgr5WM)** Trello board.

 * At its current stage of development, the project has made significant progress on the UI implementation.
-The RF section, responsible for the actual radio communication, is currently in progress and being actively worked on.
+The RF section and the SD Card & FileSystem support, is currently in progress and being actively worked on.

 ## Key Features